PretendoNetwork/nintendo-wiki/docs/prudp.md

 </details>

 ### Sandbox access key
 Every game server has a unique sandbox access key.
-This is used to calculate the [packet signature](#packet-signature).
-The only way to find the access key of a server is by disassembling a game that connects to this server.
+This is used to calculate the [packet signature](#packet-signature) and [packet checksum](#checksum).
+All NEX titles use access keys which are 8 lowercase hex characters, with the sole exception of the Friends server whose access key is `ridfebb9`.
+This limitation is only imposed by NEX, however.
+Rendez-Vous clients do not limit themselves to 8 lowercase hex characters, and may also use uppercase and non-hex characters.
+It seems that the access key may also be allowed to be up to 128 characters long, though no games are currently known to use anything larger than 8

+The only way to find the access key of a server is by checking the client.
+In most cases this involves disassembling the game, however some games have been known to store their access keys in external files.
+For NEX titles, tools such as [this](https://github.com/PretendoNetwork/access-key-extractor) exist to automate the extraction of these keys.
+A key may often times also be brute forced, as many valid keys exist for all servers due to their small size

-A list of game servers and their access keys can be found [here](/docs/game-servers).
+A partial list of game servers and their access keys can be found [here](/docs/game-servers).

 ### Secure server connection
 As explained on the [Game Server Overview](/docs/nex) page, every game server consists of an authentication server and a secure server.
 If a client wants to connect to the secure server it must first request a [ticket](/docs/nex/kerberos) from the authentication server.
 The ticket contains the session key that's used in the secure server connection, among other information.